Felsir/MonogameTetrisTutorial/Docs/4-2-HardwareInstancing.md

 Not a lot, but let's draw 1,000 cubes:
 - 1,000 times the vertexdata of 9 KB = ~9.21 MB
 - 1,000 times position data (64 bytes) ~ 64 KB

 Total ~9.28 MB and 1,000 drawcalls.

 In the current state of videocards, this is still very little.
 However it does illustrate the massive difference if we were to use hardware instancing.
 In that case we only send the vertex data once (it is the same for every object we draw) and send the instance data:

 - 1 time the vertexdata of 9 KB
 - 1,000 times the position data of ~64 KB

-Total 73 KB (or 0.071 MB) in other words, we save 99% of data and 999 drawcalls!
+Total 73 KB (or 0.071 MB)
+In other words, we save 99% of data and 999 drawcalls!
 Imagine how much you would save if your object had thousands of vertices!

+---

 ## Instancing
 Monogame doesn't do instancing out of the box- it does have the basic tools in the toolbox to do it though.
 So what do we need: